Inspection and Failure Analysis

 When it comes to Progressing Cavity Pumps (PCP), where we offer a wide variety of product configurations to combat some of the most challenging applications across the world, inspections and analysis are critical to performance.
 We have a dedicated team and a full materials lab where we complete a variety of product tests.

-Lifting Solutions (LS) conducts product inspections, including detailed failure analysis, to optimize product performance and direct continuous product improvements and new product developments.
-These processes are particularly valuable for Progressing Cavity Pumps due to the wide variety of product configurations and often challenging nature of the wellsite applications.
+Lifting Solutions conducts product inspections, including detailed failure analysis, to optimize product performance and direct continuous product improvements and new product developments.
+These processes are particularly valuable for PCPs due to the wide variety of product configurations and often challenging nature of the wellsite applications.

 Lifting Solutions has three inspection levels with different activities and associated objectives.